Optimal Control Theory of the (2+1)-Dimensional BTZ Black Hole

 \section{Abstract}

 We apply a finite-time geometric optimization framework to investigate thermal fluctuations and (non)equilibrium optimal processes in the $(2+1)$-dimensional BTZ black hole.
 Employing Hessian thermodynamic information metrics, we construct geodesic trajectories that define optimal protocols connecting distinct thermodynamic configurations.
-Finite-time state transitions are described by paths that extremize entropy production or energy dissipation, depending on the chosen thermodynamic representation.
-This work presents the first formulation of a geometric optimal control theory for the BTZ black hole.
+Finite-time state transitions are described by paths that extremize entropy production or energy dissipation, depending on the chosen thermodynamic representation. { We compare our optimization framework with a non-optimal blackbody Hawking evaporation model, revealing substantial differences between the two descriptions.
+Finally, we quantify the intrinsic efficiency of both types of processes in terms of the extractable rotational energy stored in the black hole configurations.} This work presents the first formulation of a geometric optimal control theory for the BTZ black hole.